azicchetti/jquerymobile-router/README.md

 This is a special event withing jQuery Mobile, so it deserves a "special" support in the router.

 When you want to "stop" a certain transition until you've done something to the page, this is the right event to use.
-I guess this is the only scenario I can try to support with the router.
-Re-routing to another location seems to work as well, more on that later.
+Re-routing to another location works as well, more on that later.

 I've modeled the way it works after the pagebeforeload event.
 When your bC route is matched, you can call e.preventDefault() to temporarily stop the transition and make your modifications to the page.

+You should know from jQM documentation that pagebeforechange is usually invoked twice, the first time with a string parameter and eventually with a jQuery object.
+By specifying the `step` parameter (see above), you can choose if you want your handler to be invoked either with the string url, the page object or both.
+If `step` is omitted, it defaults to `page`.

-The page reference is normalized by the router (you should know from the docs that pagebeforechange is invoked twice, the first time with a string and eventually with a jQuery object) so that you get a nice jQuery object as if it was a standard pagebeforeshow event.
+The page reference is normalized by the router whenever it's possible (but when toPage is a string, page is set to null) so that you get a nice jQuery object as if it was a standard pagebeforeshow event.

 Take this simple handler as an example:
 ```
   beforeChangeHandler: function(type, match, ui, page, e){
 	e.preventDefault();
-	console.log(page); // this is the page reference
+	console.log(page); // this is the page reference or null if ui.toPage is a string
 	console.log("Waiting 6 seconds before resolving the deferred...");
 	setTimeout(function(){
 		ui.bCDeferred.resolve();